hetzneronline/community-content/tutorials/configure-whm-and-cpanel-backup-on-storagebox/tutorial-template.md

 SPDX-License-Identifier: MIT
 path: "/tutorials/configure-whm-and-cpanel-backup-on-storagebox"
 slug: "configure-whm-and-cpanel-backup-on-storagebox"
-date: "2022-21-06"
+date: "2025-10-30"
-title: "How to configure backups with WHM and cPanel to a StorageBox"
+title: "How to configure backups with WHM and cPanel"
-short_description: "This tutorial explains how to configure backup for WHM and cPanel including a StorageBox"
+short_description: "This tutorial explains how to configure backups for WHM and cPanel and how to save them on a Hetzner Storage Box"
-tags: ["Backup", "cPanel", "WHM", "StorageBox"]
+tags: ["Backup", "cPanel", "WHM", "Storage Box"]
 author: "Beatrice Richter"
 author_link: "https://github.com/RichterBea"
 author_img: ""